common-fate/terraform-aws-common-fate-deployment/.changeset/large-chicken-turn.md

 "@common-fate/terraform-aws-common-fate-deployment": patch
 ---

-Adds variables which allow for pitr backups for dynamodb
+Adds variables which allow for point-in-time restore for DynamoDB